Got a bunch of leftover beef brisket and are not sure what to do with it? These leftover brisket recipes offer creative ways to use your leftovers.

 Source: runningtothekitchen.com

-If taquitos aren’t your style, these quesadillas are the perfect lunchtime solution.
-They’re stuffed full of flavor, crunchy, and gooey all at the same time.
-They’re also great for making with the kids.
+These quesadillas are stuffed full of flavor, crunchy, and gooey all at the same time.

 Brisket Dinner